 - Significant number of people affected by the targeted issue

 - Significant impact on family, community, and health care costs

 - Issues identified as priority for the support/development of programs and policy, surveillance requirements and/or research

-- Comparability with previous cycle of CCHS Mental Health survey
+- Comparability with previous cycle of CCHS-Mental Health

-In collaboration with Statistics Canada's Questionnaire Design Resource Centre, the questionnaire was subjected to two phases of qualitative testing, which took place in March and July of 2010 and consisted of one-on-one interviews.
+Because the majority of content was previously administered in 2012, qualitative testing of new content was not undertaken.
+However, for the 2012 iteration of the CCHS-Mental Health in collaboration with Statistics Canada's Questionnaire Design Resource Centre, the questionnaire was subjected to two phases of qualitative testing, which took place in March and July of 2010 and consisted of one-on-one interviews.
 The objective was to evaluate respondent reactions to and understanding of the survey, as well as their willingness to respond to the questions.
-The qualitative testing was also used to obtain estimates for the various sections' time.
+The qualitative testing was also used to obtain time estimates for the various sections of the questionnaire.

 A pilot survey was conducted in April 2011.
-The pilot survey for the Canadian Community Health Survey on Mental Health tested survey content, methodology, computer applications, interviewer procedures, reference material and data processing techniques in preparation for the main survey collection.
+The pilot survey for the CCHS-Mental Health tested survey content, methodology, computer applications, interviewer procedures, reference material and data processing techniques in preparation for the main survey collection.